What is our mission?

 Who are the “front-line persons” we engage with?

-The term “front-line persons” is used as shorthand to refer to an assortment of persons who are trying to grapple with various complex negative impacts of global industrial food animal production, especially in low- and middle-income countries.
+The term “front-line persons” is used as shorthand to refer to an assortment of persons who are trying to grapple with various complex negative impacts of large-scale animal agriculture, especially in low- and middle-income countries.